Aireville Park, Skipton, 19th June 2022.

 27th

-Today I got an appointment with a nurse at 2:40pm, so I can receive my Vitamin B12 shot.
-The nurse debated whether to give me the shot as, bizarrely, nothing was showing on my medical records to indicate I'd previously received one, or even had a diagnosis or history of a blood test.
+I have a meeting with a nurse at 2:40 p.m. today to get my Vitamin B12 shot.
+The nurse wasn't sure if she should give me the shot because, strangely, my medical records didn't show that I'd ever had one before or even had a diagnosis or history of a blood test.

 26th

-I asked a young steward why, and he replied, "because that's the way the local folk of Skipton like it".
-A few hours later, I walked into a dead fledgling, laid out before Sunflowers and bread; some overshadowed creatures entering this world don't get a chance.
+When asked why there was a festival, a young steward said, "Because that's how the people of Skipton like it."
+A few hours later, I found a dead young bird lying next to sunflowers and bread.
+Some overshadowed creatures that come into this world don't get a chance.

-For a successful carival the day for me was quiet horrible, however I got through it and took a picture of myself to remind myself I was OK.
+Even though I had a pretty awful day, I managed to get through it and took a photo of myself to remind myself that I was alright.

 25th

-Last night I pitched my tent in Moffat playing fields.
+I set up my tent in the Moffat playing fields last night.

 24th